Granite Butte Lookout

 - General info

 The Continental Divide Trail passes right by the lookout tower and offers guests access to as many miles as they care to hike, bike, or ride on horseback.
 There are several other trails for guests to explore within a 1/2 hour drive.
-The cabin also offers winter recreation opportunities with cross-country skiing opportunities out the back door and nearby access to over 200 miles of groomed snowmobile trails. $45/night fee.
-Open year round.
+The cabin also offers winter recreation opportunities with cross-country skiing opportunities out the back door and nearby access to over 200 miles of groomed snowmobile trails.
+Open year-round.

 There are no reviews at the moment